 Among many teaching and learning spaces at the College, the Centre for Innovation in Manufacturing provides opportunity for instructors and students to collaborate with local businesses and entrepreneurs to bring prototypes and innovative ideas to life.
 This Centre also provides a unique space where students participate in applied research, preparing RDC’s highly sought after graduates to directly impact the strength of many sectors in our region.

-As one of seven Schools that house the College’s robust mix of programs, RDC’s Donald School of Business is located in downtown Red Deer.
-The College’s downtown campus provides a great connection to our region’s business community as a hub of learning and research in business administration, management, marketing, human resources and many other disciplines.
+RDC’s Donald School of Business provides a great connection to our region’s business community as a hub of learning and research in business administration, management, marketing, human resources and many other disciplines.

-RDC offers more than 100 different programs to thousands of learners each year.
-On March 1, 2018, the College was given approval by the Government of Alberta to transition to a university.
-RDC will continue to offer the same breadth of programming it does now, and welcomes the opportunity to grant its own degrees.
-The College’s transition to a comprehensive regional teaching university will impact students for generations to come.
-Perhaps most importantly, becoming a university will give more students the opportunity to study, work and raise a family in central Alberta – keeping the best and brightest here.
+RDC offers more than 100 different programs, and had nearly 7,000 full-time and part-time students in 2017-18.
+RDC continues to pursue university status, which would allow them to continue offering the same breadth of programming it does now, with the opportunity to grant its own degrees.
+The College’s transition to a comprehensive regional teaching university would impact students for generations to come.
+Perhaps most importantly, becoming a university would give more students the opportunity to study, work and raise a family in central Alberta – keeping the best and brightest here.